eficode-academy/git-katas/README.md

 git commit --amend                      # Re-do the commit message of the previous commit (don't do this after pushing!)
                                         #   We _never_ change "public history"

+git reset <commit_hash>                 # Undo all commits after <commit_hash> (local changes are preserved) git reset --soft <file>                 # Unstage a staged file leaving in working directory without losing any changes.
+                                        # --hard mode would discard all changes to given file.

 # Configuring a different editor
 ## Avoid Vim but stay in terminal:
 - `git config --global core.editor nano`